conradfrank/Getting-and-cleaning-Data-week4-Assignment/codebook.md

 ### The variables in the tidy data
 Tidy data contains 181 rows and 88 columns.
 Each row has averaged variables for each subject and each activity.

-### Only all the variables estimated from mean and standard deviation in the tidy set were kept.
+### Variables estimating mean and standard deviation were selected in the tidy set.

 * mean(): Mean value
 * std(): Standard deviation